rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/using-factories-for-testing.md

 original_id: using-factories-for-testing
 ---

-Reaction comes with a set of prebuilt Factories and functions for creating data to write your tests.
+Demand comes with a set of prebuilt Factories and functions for creating data to write your tests.

 Whenever you want to use one of the Factories you need to import them like this: